XADM: You Are Not Prompted to Use Exchange 2000 Disaster Recovery Mode When You Restore the System State (317393)

 To work around this problem, when you restore an Exchange 2000 server after you restore the system state, make sure that you run Setup with the /disasterrecovery switch, instead of running Setup without the switch and selecting the Reinstall option.

-If you run Setup with the /disasterrecovery switch, Setup prompts you to restore the databases from a backup at the end of the installation, before the services are started.
-If you run Setup without the switch and select the Reinstall option, Setup does not prompt you to restore the databases before starting the services.
 IMPORTANT: You may experience data loss if you do not use the /disasterrecovery switch when you run the Setup.
 If you select the Reinstall option, the services are started when the installation is complete.
 At that point, new, blank databases are up and running.
 If other servers in the Exchange organization have been queuing up mail for the server that you are restoring, the mail is delivered to the new databases.
 To prevent mail loss, you must pull the mail out of these new databases before you restore the old databases.
-For additional information, click the article number below
+For additional information, click the article number below to view the article in the Microsoft Knowledge Base:

 174197 XADM: Microsoft Exchange Mailbox Merge Program (Exmerge.exe) Information

-STATUSMicrosoft has confirmed that this is a problem in Microsoft Exchange 2000 Server.
+Microsoft has confirmed that this is a problem in Microsoft Exchange 2000 Server.
 This problem was first corrected in Microsoft Exchange 2000 Server Service Pack 3.

-Keywords: | kbbug kbExchange2000sp3fix kbfix KB317393 |
+Keywords:kbbug kbExchange2000sp3fix kbfix KB317393